Friday, April 24, 2026

 First weight below 220... kind of

 And on a happy note.
 I lost some weight over the last week while camping.
-I weighed 227.4 lbs/103kg when I left, but I'd been feeling a kind of backed up last week.
+I weighed 227.4 lbs/103kg when I left, but I'd been feeling kind of backed up last week.
 I think I'd been eating too much high fiber sourdough bread.

-So let me preface that my <220lb/100kg weigh-in does NOT count.
+So let me preface that my <220lb/100kg weigh-in does NOT technically count.
 I weighed myself post-shower after a sauna session after driving home.
 The Sauna was great for loosening up after driving 4 hours, but I didn't stop once to pee during the drive home, so I was dehydrated.
-I didn't drink much after my morning bike ride, and I didn't guzzle because I didn't want to get stuck in Hartford rush hour traffic if I had stop once an hour for pee breaks.
+I didn't drink much after my morning bike ride, and I didn't guzzle water while driving because I didn't want to get stuck in Hartford rush hour traffic if I had to stop once an hour for pee breaks.
 I got through Hartford around Thursday 3p.m.
 Only had about a 2mile stretch where people were driving fast bicycle speed (like 20mph).
-Not complaining, traffic was moving; it wasn't stop and go.
+Not complaining, traffic was steadily moving; it wasn't stop and go.

 Anyhoo.
 Drumroll please!
 Booyah!
+219.8lbs.
 Sorry, it's been a dream when I started at 291.6lbs last June to see a weight below 220.

 After breakfast was 222.
 So I'm getting SUPER close to getting under 220.
 Yay!
-Ideally I'd love to be lower 210's so I have a buffer from 220.
+Ideally, I'd love to be lower 210's so I have a buffer from 220.
 I want 220 to be my new max weight.
 Fingers crossed, keeping the weight off will be so much easier now that I figured out high fiber, healthy, filling food I like.

 I think the key to dropping 5+lbs this past week, was that I didn't bring any sourdough bread with me.
 I ate my current favorite bean patty recipes (pre made at home).